NicholasBerryman/PCBDraw/README.md

 ### Windows
 * Download the windows installer from https://github.com/NicholasBerryman/PCBDraw/blob/master/dist/bundles/PCBDraw-1.0.exe?raw=true
 * Once it has downloaded, run the installer and follow the instructions it gives.
 * After the installer has finished, the program should open automatically.
-You may run it in the future by opening NickBerryman/PCBDraw from the start menu.
+You may run it in the future by opening **Nick Berryman/PCBDraw** from the start menu.

 ### Mac and Linux
 * Ensure Java is installed (download and install from https://www.java.com/en/download/)